Ghana directs Newmont, AngloGold, Zijin to shift mining ops to local firms by December

 Newmont, which operates the Ahafo North and South gold mines, had asked to comply fully by 2027, citing additional regulatory and governance requirements it must satisfy as a listed company, one government official said.

-But regulators rejected that request, noting that other listed miners, including Gold Fields, had already complied, the official said.
+But regulators rejected the request, noting that other listed miners, including Gold Fields, had already complied, the official said.

-"It is a good option, but we think it should be commercially driven," he said.
+"It is a good option, but we think it should be commercially driven," the source said.
 "If I can be more efficient, why shouldn’t I mine myself?"

 The government sources said the new rules are aimed at building capacity among Ghanaian mining service companies and retaining more value in-country, citing the emergence of Ghanaian firms such as Rocksure and Engineers & Planners.